PUBG Mobile Zombies Mode Map Leaked

-It appears that the PUBG Mobile 0.10.5 update may finally bring zombies to the game.
-Late last year, Tencent announced it was partnering with Capcom for Resident Evil 2, and while both companies have been tightlipped on what to expect, that hasn't stopped leaks from showing up to give us an idea of what to expect when the PUBG Mobile 0.10.5 update hits.
+It seems that the PUBG Mobile 0.10.5 update may finally bring zombies to the game.
+Late last year, Tencent announced it was partnering with Capcom for Resident Evil 2, and while both companies have been tightlipped on what to expect, that hasn't stopped leaks from showing up to give us an idea of what to expect in the PUBG Mobile 0.10.5 update.
 Zombies mode may end up being a co-operative experience with a map that's a lot smaller than what you'd expect from PUBG Mobile.
 Furthermore, the 0.10.5 update is already in beta and features zombies in the waiting area and in maps although you can't kill them.

 Thanks to PUBG Mobile YouTubers Mr. Ghost Gaming and Allthenewsisgoodnews, it appears that the PUBG Mobile zombies update could be out sooner than expected.
 A host of videos based on the PUBG Mobile 0.10.5 beta show off zombies added to the game.
 One of them, possibly based on datamined assets even has what appears to be a special map for the PUBG Mobile Zombies mode.